datalogue/keras-attention/README.md

 # Attention RNNs in Keras

-Implementation and visualization of a custom Attention RNN layer in Keras for translating dates.
+Implementation and visualization of a custom RNN layer with attention in Keras for translating dates.

 ## Setting up the repository